bvr/bvr.github.io/_posts/2010-10-14-local-jekyll.md

     - python
     - install
 ---
-''Update 2022-12-07:'' Tried the steps and updated paths and versions where needed.
+**Update 2022-12-07:** Tried the steps and updated paths and versions where needed.

 Since I started using jekyll for this site, I wanted to have local instance of it installed on my Windows machine for testing.
 Finally I made it working,